 Becoming a Bencher

-The Inn maintains a register, on behalf of the Advisory (Benchers) Committee, of members over fifteen years Call who have indicated their willingness to take part in the governance of the Inn by submitting a completed Bench Register form.
+The Inn maintains a register, on behalf of the Advisory (Benchers) Committee, of Called members who have indicated their willingness to take part in the governance of the Inn by submitting a completed Bench Register form.

 Those on the register form a pool from which candidates for election to the Bench are drawn.
-For further information please contact Amy Higgins, Manager, Bench Administration below.
+For further information please contact Naomi Johns, Executive Assistant to the AUT below.

 Complete a Bench Register Form

-If you are a member of the Inn of fifteen years Call or more and have not provided a completed form for the Bench Register, we strongly encourage you to do so.
+If you are a Called member of the Inn and have not provided a completed form for the Bench Register, we encourage you to do so.

 Complete a Bench Register Form